maielshazly-git/deep-vsr/README.md

 # neural-sr-for-bbs

-This research project is based on the [nemo](https://github.com/kaist-ina/nemo) project.
+This research project is based on the [nemo](https://github.com/kaist-ina/nemo) project, H. Yeo, C. J. Chong, Y. Jung, J. Ye and D. Han, "NEMO: Enabling neural-enhanced video streaming on commodity mobile devices", Proc.
+26th Annu.
+Int.
+Conf.
+Mobile Comput.
+Netw.
+(MobiCom), pp. 1-14, 2020.​

 The goal of this project is to compare the outputs of different experiments that apply neural super-resolution to videos on mobile devices to acquire bounding boxes that can be acceptable as ground truth for possible further object detection on such devices.

 ## Prerequisites